 English Language Proficiency Test (ELPT)

-The purpose of the test is to determine whether your level of written and oral English meets the standards we require of students in our TESL programs.
-Please see information below regarding the structure and delivery of the test.
+The purpose of the test is to determine whether your level of written and oral English meets the standards we require of students taking TESL courses.
+There is nothing you can do to prepare, so please come to the test well rested and ready to show us how good your English is!

 Register for ELPT